 A Fistful of Dollars Film Review

-Dashiell Hammet had Marxist sympathies and Red Harvest was published in 1929, the year of the great Wall Street Crash, which seemed to confirm Hammett’s ideas about capitalism.
-The Continental Op is the proverbial last man standing after capitalist forces have devoured each other.
+Red Harvest was published in 1929, the year of the great Wall Street Crash.
+Hammett had marxist sympathies and The Continental Op is the proverbial last man standing after capitalist forces have devoured each other.
 Kurosawa transferred the story to Japan at the brink of modern times: fire arms have been introduced and many samurai, no longer needed, have become ronin, wandering samurai without a master.

 The script was almost a scene-for-scene rewriting of Yojimbo, but a couple of things had to be changed.
 In the Japanese movie the main villain has a handgun (a symbol of the perverted new world) and the hero outsmarts him by throwing a knife at his shooting hand.
 Leone and his screenwriters decided to turn this scene into a clash between a rifle and a handgun.
 The most formidable villain in the movie, Ramon Rojo, thinks a man with a rifle will always beat a man with a gun.
 It would lead to this classic finale, in which the stranger gives Ramon a fair change (after he has killed all his men!) to say if it's true that the man with the rifle always wins.